This post contains affiliate links. If you buy through these links, I may earn a small commission.

 January and February – those two months right after the holidays.
 You know, those holidays where the majority of us spent too much money!
-Money for gifts, special foods for our holiday tables, ingredients for all that Christmas baking…and the list goes on.
+Now it’s time to start saving money and pay off any holiday debt.

 Come mid-January, any of the expenses that went onto a credit card are coming due soon.
 Of course it would be best to just not spend all that money on the holidays.
 But so many people (us included) tend to open the wallet a lot more.

 So, we have been living quite “low to the ground” over the last several weeks and it is so nice to be able to do that.
 We’ve got heat, we’ve got food and we’ve got a list of things on the to do list.

 5 ways I am saving money this month:

 We’re running the woodstove every day and most nights as well.
 The odd night if the weather is warm enough, we let the stove go out overnight and don’t stoke it before bed.

 This gives us a chance to clean out the ashes and lower box the next morning too.
 The ashes get sprinkled on our outside steps and walkways, saving us money on salt during the winter.

 Don’t have a woodstove?
 Keep your heat at 68 especially at night.
 Too cool?
 Put a few layers on.